BetterDevelopers/resources/Education and Tools/README.md

 ## Communities

-[Devto](https://dev.to/t/devto) - community anyone can join, lots of resources, some people use on their resume/cv
+[Devto](https://dev.to/t/devto) - community anyone can join, lots of resources, some people use on their resume/cv [hack.pledge](https://hackpledge.org/) - connect with developers by each pledging 1 hour of your time to learn or teach.

 ## Design Resources

 [COOLERS.CO](https://coolors.co/) - Decent resource for picking color schemes.
 [PALLETON](http://www.paletton.com/) - Advanced color pallete generator with advanced fine tuning available.
+[COLOR-HEX](https://www.color-hex.com/) - Useful for finding Hex Color Codes and Palettes.

 ## Fonts, Graphics & Icons